scala/scala-lang/blog/_posts/2026-01-21-standard-library-process.md

 # Contributing to Scala Standard Library

-Starting from Scala 3.8, the Scala standard library is again available for contributions.
+Starting with Scala 3.8, the Scala standard library is again available for contributions.
 This however means that the main place for contributing is the Scala 3 repository.
-Scala 2.13 might benefit from some improvements, but the to get access to fully to new functionality, you need to migrate to Scala 3.
+Scala 2.13 might benefit from some improvements, but to get full access to the new functionality, you need to migrate to Scala 3.

 # The Process